-Like anyone would react to the heartbreaking reality of the matter, Mr. and Mrs. Reynolds felt like they had nothing else to live for.
-Their only daughter was taken from them way to early.
+In the face of their heartbreaking reality, Mr. and Mrs. Reynolds felt like they had nothing else to live for.
+Their only daughter was taken from them far too early.
 "A child should never pass away before his or her parent.
 Its just not natural" Mrs. Reynolds could not believe what had just happened.
-Of course, it took her a little while to come around to the fact that she would never get to do her daughters' hair for prom, or help her pick out clothes for the first day of school.
+Of course, it took her a little while to come around to the fact that she would never get to do her daughter's hair for prom, or help her pick out clothes for the first day of school.
 She would never get to watch her little girl dance at the football games, or walk down the aisle.
-All of the things mom's look forward to most would never happen.
+All of the things moms look forward to most would never happen.
 "It took me a long time before I would go back into Tayler's room.
 Just knowing that I tucked her in every night and woke her up every morning broke my heart thinking about going in to an empty bedroom."
-Mrs. Reynolds started telling me about her daughter.
+Mrs. Reynolds told me about her daughter.
 "Tayler just had this lust for life.
 She never let a moment pass; she lived every day to the absolute fullest.

 Tayler was the most outgoing, charismatic little girl I had ever known.
-And she had a heart of gold, she will make one beautiful angel".
+And she had a heart of gold.
+She will make one beautiful angel."

-Not long after Tayler's passing, Mrs. Reynolds got involved in Relay for Life, an organization that The American Cancer Society does as a "life-changing event that gives everyone in communities across the globe a chance to celebrate the lives of people who have battled cancer, remember loved ones lost, and fight back against the disease" (relayforlife.org).
-Mrs. Reynolds told me that that she "would never want anyone to go through what [she] went through in losing her child, [she has] to make a difference and help others to cope with the loss of loved ones".
-If nothing else, she just wanted to hear others inspirational stories and laugh and share in the joy of other people's families.
-"Relay for Life is more than just an organization, it's a community of people just like you who can share in your pain and help you grow and learn to experience life again" Mrs. Reynolds told me.
+Not long after Tayler's passing, Mrs. Reynolds got involved in Relay for Life, an organization that The American Cancer Society does as a "life-changing event that gives everyone in communities across the globe a chance to celebrate the lives of people who have battled cancer, remember loved ones lost, and fight back against the disease" ("What is Relay for Life?").
+Mrs. Reynolds told me that she "would never want anyone to go through what [she] went through in losing her child, [she has] to make a difference and help others to cope with the loss of loved ones."
+If nothing else, she just wanted to hear others' inspirational stories and laugh and share in the joy of other people's families.
+"Relay for Life is more than just an organization, it's a community of people just like you who can share in your pain and help you grow and learn to experience life again," Mrs. Reynolds told me.

-Throughout the process of just being a part of this organization, Mrs.

-Reynolds realized that she needed to do more than just be a participant.
-Locally, in our small town of Southlake, TX, Mr. Reynolds decided to host her own Relay for Life in honor of her daughter as well as those in the local community who also have suffered a loss in the family.
-Every year since Tayler's passing, Mrs. Reynolds organizes the event and gets the whole town involved.
-Each "team", or group of people who walk for a person, sets up a tent and decorates it in honor of their loved one who either won the battle, or lost it.
-Each team has their own t-shirts made by a company where all proceeds go to Relay for Life.
-The whole town gets in on the action.
-Local caterers, balloon makers, sponsors, anyone involved out side of Relay for Life, donates their proceeds directly to St. Jude's Children's Research Hospital.
-In the weeks leading up to the event, Mrs. Reynolds goes to local restraunts, school boards, and small movie theatres and asks that a small portion of their proceeds for the week of Relay for Life go to St. Jude's as well.
+Through being a part of this organization, Mrs. Reynolds realized that she needed to do more than just participate.
+Locally, in our small town of Southlake, TX, Mrs. Reynolds decided to host her own Relay for Life in honor of her daughter as well as those in the local community who also have suffered a loss in the family.
+Each year since Tayler's passing, Mrs. Reynolds has organized the event and gets the whole town involved.
+Each "team," or group of people who walk for a person, sets up a tent and decorates it in honor of their loved one who either won or lost the battle against cancer.
+Each team has their t-shirts made by a company whose proceeds go to Relay for Life.
+Local caterers, balloon makers, sponsors, and all others involved with Relay for Life donate their proceeds directly to St. Jude's

+Children's Research Hospital.
+In the weeks leading up to the event, Mrs. Reynolds also goes to local restaurants, school boards, and small movie theatres and asks that a small portion of their proceeds for the week of Relay for Life go to St. Jude's.
 It is a community effort, and everybody is more than willing to pitch in.